 Monitoring statistics 2015

-criticisms no critisisms still pending
+Criticisms No criticisms Still open

-institutions & facilities 294 72 79
+Institutions and facilities 294 72 79

-forced returns 5 6 0
+Forced returns 5 6 0

-police operations 13 29 3
+Police operations 13 29 3

 Total 312 107 82

-^{}these include: manifestations, events, assemblies
+^{} These include: manifestations, events, assemblies

-1.6 Budget
+1.6.
+Budget

 In 2015, a budget of EUR 1,450,000 was available to remunerate the heads and members of the commissions, as well as the members of the Human Rights Advisory Council.
 Of this amount, around EUR 1,158,000 (2014: EUR 1,148,029) was budgeted for reimbursements and travel costs for the commission members alone and around EUR 91,000 (2014: EUR 95,000) for the Human Rights Advisory Council.
 Around EUR 200,000 was available for workshops for the commissions and the AOB employees working in the OPCAT sector, as well as for other activities.
 The psychological burden and the resilience under pressure of the commission members is repeatedly challenged in different settings and situations.
 Therefore, in collaboration with experts, the AOB offers commission members supervision and counselling both in groups and individually to maintain their psychological hygiene.
 In 2015, this option was increasingly utilized and the costs incurred were covered.